Get a quote

 Why do home insurance refund checks happen?

-• Premium reduction: If your policy cost goes down because you qualify for new discounts or adjust your coverage or deductibles, your insurer might give you a refund check if you already paid the higher rate.
+• Premium reduction: If your premium decreases because you qualify for a new discount or decide to adjust your coverage β€” and you've already paid the higher amount β€” you might receive a refund.

-How are refund checks calculated and issued
+How are refund checks calculated and issued?

 How homeowners insurance companies calculate and issue refund checks depends on the situation.
 Here are some of the most common scenarios.